ka-dyn/ExpandedContent/README.md

 - Oathbreaker - Based off the Vindictive Bastard fallen Paladin class.
   - With Castigator archetype

 - DreadKnight - Based off the Antipaladin alternative class.
+(Disabled by default)
   - With Conqueror and Claw of the False Wyrm archetypes

 New Features